kuasha420/mst-persistent-store/README.md

 `yarn add mst-persistent-store`

-Install the peerDependencies if you haven't already.
+Install the Peer Dependencies if you haven't already.

 ### For React